 Overview

-The Animal Welfare (Primate Licences) (England) Regulations 2023 will come into force from 6 April 2026.
+The Animal Welfare (Primate Licences) (England) Regulations 2023 came into force on 6 April 2026.
 The legislation brings in a licensing scheme, setting strict rules to ensure that only private keepers who can provide zoo-level welfare standards will be able to keep the following primates, including:

 Private primate keepers will be subject to a strict inspection regime to ensure welfare and licencing standards are upheld.
-From 6 April 2026, it will be an offence for anyone to keep a primate without a relevant licence.
+It is an offence for anyone to keep a primate without a relevant licence.
 Failure to comply with licence conditions could result in an unlimited fine, removal of the primate or imprisonment for a term of up to 6 months.

 Government guidance accompanying the standards has been published.